 Turn left out of the Green Dragon heading East away from town along Water Street.
 Avoid roads to the left.
-Soon you arrive at what was the Penny Ferry pub on your right, currently closed.
+Soon you arrive at what was the site of the Penny Ferry pub on your right, now developed into private housing.
 It had an earlier incarnation as the Pike and Eel, where I played my first darts match.
 And lost.
 Just after this pass through the small car park on the right and onto the path running alongside the river.
 This is the towpath.
 Continue along this under a railway bridge, past Fen Ditton village on the other side of the river and eventually under a dual carriageway - the A14.
 Other than this it is a really pleasant walk or ride.

 Baits Bite Lock looking north.
 The Lock Cottage and towpath are on the left.